We built this dream

 April 15, 1912

-Thoughts blurred.
-Belfast.
-Her birth.
-That fire.
-That arrogance.
-That defiance.
 We thought we were building a future.
-We were forging a warning.
+We were building a lesson.